-Hoi An is a stunning coastal city in Central Vietnam, located about 30 kilometers south from Da Nang.
+Hoi An is a stunning coastal city in Central Vietnam, located about 30 kilometers south of Da Nang.
 It’s known for its exceptionally well-preserved ancient town, its multicultural architecture and is listed as a UNESCO World Heritage Site.
 A small city with a population of about 150,000, the city has all the elements to become one of the most famous destinations in Vietnam.

 Boasting a wonderful coastline, the poetic Thu Bon River, delicious local cuisine, and charming, historic Old Town with its unique architecture, a trip to Hoi An is a must.
 Formerly known as Faifo, many of the shops and eateries nowadays have adopted this name.
 You will sometimes see many shops/eateries called Faifo when walking through the Old Town.